jen-cui/scholarsearch/README.md

+## Instructions
+1. Clone the repository.
+2. Because GitHub doesn't upload files bigger than 100 MB, please download this file [here](https://drive.google.com/file/d/1j_inAPr2MbV_ekZsoKqpFTf6i4dHKGAI/uc?export=download) and place it in the "model" folder.
+3. Run main.py for a demo.
+To change the query, edit the string on line 9.

+See the project report below.

 ## Abstract

 This project is an AI-powered search system designed to retrieve and synthesize relevant biomedical research papers from scientific sources.
 The system reranks and summarizes scientific literature to help researchers quickly find and understand key findings across multiple studies.
 By fine-tuning a BioBERT-based cross-encoder on biomedical question-answer pairs and integrating a BART summarization model, this project aims to deliver concise, relevant answers to complex research queries.